jijiduc/Chess_database/README.md

 ### Organization and Purpose

 The Chess Database provides an organized structure to store and query chess-related data.
-It assists players, clubs, and tournament organizers by offering:
+It's designed to create tournaments and keep records of results:

 - A clear record of players and their achievements.
 - A historical log of tournaments and games.
 - Insights into player performance trends.

+---

-### Database Normalization Analysis
+## Database Normalization Analysis

 The database is designed to be in Third Normal Form (3NF).
 Here's the analysis of how it meets the normalization requirements:

-#### First Normal Form (1NF)
+### First Normal Form (1NF)

 - All tables have a primary key
   - Player table has atomic columns for First_Name, Last_Name, Age, etc.